 High performance tactical gear includes military personnel’s footwear coverings, protective body armor, helmets, and gloves.
-High performance tactical gear also serves the function of defending military troops from both biological and chemical dangers encountered during assigned tasks.
+High-performance tactical gear also protects military personnel from biological and chemical hazards encountered during their missions.

-The highly efficient tactical equipment market is divided into categories based on product types, including gloves, body armor, boots, knives, helmets, glasses, and others.
-The body armor sector led all other product categories in the high performance tactical equipment market in 2016, and this trend is anticipated to continue from 2017 through 2025.
-During the projected period of 2017–2025, the rising importance of ground forces is the main driver of the market for high performance tactical equipment.
+The high-performance tactical equipment market is divided by product type, including gloves, body armor, boots, knives, helmets, glasses, and others.
+In 2016, body armor led all other product categories, and this trend is expected to continue from 2017 through 2025.
+The rising importance of ground forces is the main driver of the market during this period.

 Read More: Factors to consider while hiring an Environmental consultant